alpas/alpasdev/src/main/resources/docs/migrations.md

 <a name="migrating"></a>
 ### [Migrating](#migrating)

-Running migration is as easy as running `db:migrate` Alpas command.
+Running migration is as easy as running the `db:migrate` Alpas command.
 This will migrate all of your outstanding migrations in one batch.

 ```bash